A Guide to Locum Tenens & Full-Time APP Salaries in 2025

 Nurse Practitioner Salaries

-According to the BLS, the average annual NP salary in 2023 was $129,500.
+According to Indeed, the average annual NP salary in 2025 is $131,391.
 Specialized NPs, like those in urgent care or oncology, can earn even more.
-ZipRecruiter shows that an NP in California can make up to $195,000 a year, while in lower-paying areas like Tennessee, salaries may be closer to $103,000.
-Urgent care NPs earn some of the highest salaries, averaging $134,369 annually, and oncology NPs bring in around $130,300.
+ZipRecruiter shows that an NP in Washington makes an average of $147,571 a year, while in lower-paying areas like Florida, salaries may be closer to $97,368.
+Urgent care NPs earn some of the highest salaries, averaging $134,369 annually.

 Physician Assistant Salaries

-Physician Assistants are also in high demand.
+Physician assistants are also in high demand.
 They often work alongside physicians and NPs to diagnose and treat patients.
-Their earnings are similar to those of NPs but can vary greatly depending on their specialty and work setting.
+Their earnings are similar to those of NPs but can vary widely by specialty and work setting.

-In 2023, the BLS reported that the average PA salary was $130,000 annually.
-Specialties like cardiovascular surgery or dermatology typically offer higher compensation.
+Indeed reports that the average PA salary is $128,850 annually.
 A survey by the American Academy of Physician Associates highlighted some of the highest-paying specialties, including:

-According to ZipRecruiter, locum tenens physician assistants earn an average of $58 per hour, or $120,212 annually, but the rate can vary based on several factors such as their specialty, location, experience level, and current demand for their services.
+According to ZipRecruiter, locum tenens physician assistants earn an average of $58 per hour, or $120,212 annually.
+Still, rates can vary based on several factors, including specialty, location, experience level, and current demand for their services.

 CRNA Salaries